 The likely result of this case will be that the sponsor only has a duty to pay maintenance based on the difference between her income and 125% of the Federal Poverty Guidelines for a household of one.
 The law seems to focus more on what would constitute income under the Tax Code.
 Thus, while gifts are generally income under Illinois law per our seminal Rogers decision, the result might change under an I-864 claim.’

 Duty to Mitigate?
-The key issue is whether there exits a duty of a failure to mitigate in these sorts of cases.
-In Illinois law this is referred to as imputing income.
-At least one case has held that the Seventh Circuit holding that an I-864 beneficiary has no duty to mitigate damages by seeking employment.
-Though not actually a “duty” as such, at least one decision holds that a party generally “cannot recover damages for a loss that he could have avoided by reasonable efforts.”
+The key issue is whether there exists a duty to mitigate in these cases.
+In Illinois law, this is referred to as imputing income.
+A nd our January 1, 2025, amendments required specific court findings, including a non-exclusive 11-part test to determine potential imputation of income.
+Generally, an I-864 beneficiary has no duty to mitigate damages by seeking employment.
+Though not actually a per se “duty,” at least one decision holds that a party generally “cannot recover damages for a loss that he could have avoided by reasonable efforts.”
 See: Liu v.
 Mund, 686 F.3d 418 (7th Cir.
 2012).
-Yet keep in mind that there are cases on the other side of this such as where the Alaska Barnett v.
+Yet keep in mind that there are cases on the other side, such as where the Alaska Barnett v.
 Barnett, the Supreme Court of Alaska concluded that “[e]xisting case law” supported the conclusion that earning capacity should be imputed to an I-864 beneficiary, thus holding that spousal support was not appropriate given the beneficiary’s imputed earning capacity.

 Attorney Fees.
 A final issue to spot involves attorney fees.
 The I-864 warns the sponsor: “If you are sued, and the court enters a judgment against you… [y]ou may also be required to pay the costs of collection, including attorney fees.”85 Likewise, 8 U.S.C. § 1183a(c) provides that remedies available to enforce the Affidavit of Support include “payment of legal fees and other costs of collection.”
 Yet there are conditions here.
 One is only entitled to reasonable fees.
-Further the beneficiary is generally only entitled to fees if she or he prevails and a judgment is entered.
-Thus, the attorney bringing an I-864 claim should track the hours spent on it as opposed to the other aspects of the case since they involve different standards.
+Further, the beneficiary is generally only entitled to fees if she or he prevails and a judgment is entered.
+Thus, the attorney bringing an I-864 claim should track the hours spent on it rather than the other aspects of the case, since they involve different standards.

 See also